Royal Rumble (2013)

 The 2013 Royal Rumble was the 26th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on January 27, 2013, at the US Airways Center in Phoenix, Arizona.
 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2013 event, the winner received their choice to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania 29.
-It was the last Royal Rumble to feature the World Heavyweight Championship, which was unified with the WWE Championship in December, subsequently being the last Royal Rumble to include two eligible championships for the Rumble winner until the 2017 event.
+It was the last Royal Rumble to feature the World Heavyweight Championship, which was unified with the WWE Championship in December; subsequently, this was the last Royal Rumble to include two eligible championships for the Royal Rumble winner until the 2017 event.

 Five matches were contested at the event, including one on the Pre-Show.
 In the main event, The Rock defeated CM Punk to win the WWE Championship, which was his first championship since 2002 that also ended Punk's reign at 434 days.
-On the undercard, John Cena won the 2013 Royal Rumble match, making him the seventh multiple Rumble winner.
+On the undercard, John Cena won the 2013 Royal Rumble match, making him the fourth multiple Royal Rumble winner.
 In another prominent match, Antonio Cesaro defeated The Miz to retain his United States Championship.
-Also on the card, Alberto Del Rio retained the World Heavyweight Championship against Big Show in a Last Man Standing match, and Team Hell No (Daniel Bryan and Kane) retained the WWE Tag Team Championship against Team Rhodes Scholars (Cody Rhodes and Damien Sandow).

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by WWE since 1988.
+The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by WWE since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
 The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
 For 2013, the winner could choose to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania 29.
-The 2013 event was the 26th event in the Royal Rumble chronology and was scheduled to be held on January 27, 2013, at the US Airways Center in Phoenix, Arizona.
+The 2013 event was the 26th Royal Rumble and was scheduled to be held on January 27, 2013, at the US Airways Center in Phoenix, Arizona.